Szymon-Groch/RoadSign_detector/README.md

 <h1>Application for recognizing vertical road signs</h1>

-This application allows to detect [b]selected road signs[/b] via webcam or from video file.
+This application uses [Yolov8](https://github.com/ultralytics/ultralytics) AI model pretrained to allows for detectection of <b>selected polish road signs</b> via webcam or from video file.

+used modules are:
+- ultralytics YOLO
+- OpenCv2
+- math

+Detected sings are:
+- "Agatka" T-27
+- highway D-9
+- speed limit  B-33
+- parking D-18
+- priority road D-1
+-  go straight C-5
+-  pedestrian crossing D-6
+-  stop B-20
+-  give way A-7

+To use either select open main.py, or choose:
+- camera.py to detect signs from <b>default</b> webcam.
+- wiedo.py to detect signs from video file.
+In console write a path to the wideo you want detect sings from (preferably in .mp4)

+click <b>Q</b> to end detection.